bryanbraun/bryanbraun.github.io/_pages/now.md

 ## At Work

 I'm working at [Sparkbox](https://seesparkbox.com/), building web applications.
-I do a little bit of everything but I'm currently spending most of my time working in Javsacript and ReactJS on a massive ecommerce website.
+I do a little bit of everything but I'm currently spending most of my time working in on a web platform for a major University.

 My evenings are usually spent working on side projects like [Gridmaster](https://gridmaster.io) and [Powerpoint Karaoke](https://www.powerpointkaraoke.com).